-On June 26, 2015 we celebrated the Supreme Court’s landmark civil rights case ruling reguarding same sex marriage.
+On June 26, 2015, we celebrated the Supreme Court’s landmark civil rights case ruling regarding same-sex marriage.
 The Obergefell v.
 Hodges decision ushered in long overdue marriage equality to millions of Americans who were otherwise denied.
-A year later I married my partner of five years.
+A year later, I married my partner of five years.
 We, as a community (bolstered by our allies), had been fighting long before 2004 when the first state started allowing gays and lesbians to marry.
 We still have a long way to go.
-The accomplishments we’ve made over a span of decades are being stripped away in less than a course of a year.
+The accomplishments we’ve made are being stripped away.

 According to research by the New York City Anti-Violence Project, an 86 percent increase in hate violence homicides in the US last year made 2017 the deadliest year for the LGBTQ community.
-This is the new era of Trump.
+We are in a new era, the Trump era.

 - Tried to discharge Transgender soldiers serving in the military by a tweet

 - On May 21, 2017 during a House Appropriations subcommittee hearing Betsy DeVos stated that states should have the flexibility to decide whether schools can discriminate against LGBTQ students even if those schools get federal money.

 - HHS is taking steps to dismantle LGBT health initiatives by rolling back regulations intended to protect LGBT workers and patients, removing LGBT-friendly language from documents and reassigned the senior adviser dedicated to LGBT health.